-House Points/Class dojo points are used by teachers to give rewards in order to celebrate examples of excellent behaviour and promote positive work ethic; they are NOT to be used in a negative way - there are more official channels for this.
-House points can be rewarded for all sorts of reasons, predominantly for times when children demonstrate particularly positive behaviour and show real effort in what they are doing.
+House PoInts/Class dojo points are used by teachers to give rewards in order to celebrate examples of excellent behaviour and promote positive work ethic; they are NOT to be used in a negative way - there are more official channels for this.
+Within the senior school, House Points can be awarded to recognise pupils' endeavours in demonstrating the 'Dame Allan's Attributes for Success'.
 House points are rewarded in the form of tokens which are then added to the school house point accumulator.
 House points are totalled regularly and the House Trophy is presented to the house with the most house points.